 Skip to main content

-EPC check
+EPC rating check UK

-How to check EPC rating
+EPC rating check: how to check EPC rating in the UK

-Use the official register first.
+For an EPC rating check in the UK, use the official register first.
 In England, Wales and Northern Ireland, search by postcode, street name and town, or certificate number.
 In Scotland, use the Scottish EPC register.

 How to check EPC rating in England, Wales and Northern Ireland